5IF-PSAT/airflow-pipeline/README.md

 ## Pipeline API
 Pipeline API is a Restful API that is built using [Django](https://www.djangoproject.com/) and [Django Rest Framework](https://www.django-rest-framework.org/).
 The API is used to trigger the data pipeline and to get the status of the data pipeline.
 The API is defined in the `pipeline_api` folder.
 API Documentation can be found [here](https://github.com/5IF-Data-Engineering/pipeline-api/blob/main/README.md#api-documentation).
+We use [Django](https://www.djangoproject.com/) and [Django Rest Framework](https://www.django-rest-framework.org/) because we want to structure the code in another service than Airflow.
+Django service is exposes on port 8000.

 ## Star Schema
-The data is stored in the [PostgreSQL](https://www.postgresql.org/) database.
-The data is stored in the star schema, and is shown in the figure below.
+The data is stored in a Data Warehouse of [Snowflake](https://www.snowflake.com/), is defined in the `star_schema` folder, and is shown in the figure below.

 ![Star Schema](./assets/star_schema.png)